EvitaKnits/Cashflow-Companion/wireframes.md

 Which expense would you like to delete?<br>
 Please type the corresponding number and hit enter: [____]

-Are you sure you would like to delete your ['Pencil sharpener'] expense?<br>
+Are you sure you would like to delete this expense?<br>
 Type 'Y' for yes or 'N' for no and hit enter: [____]

 #### Yes